General information about soldering. Solders and fluxes

 Fluxes

-Acidic (active) fluxes, such as "Soldering Acid" based on zinc chloride, cannot be used when soldering electronic components, as they conduct electricity well and cause corrosion, however, due to their aggressiveness, they prepare the surface very well and are therefore indispensable when soldering metal structures, and the more chemically resistant the metal, the more active the flux should be.
+Acidic (active) fluxes, such as "Soldering Acid" based on zinc chloride, cannot be used when soldering electronic components, as they conduct electricity well and cause corrosion, however, due to their aggressiveness, they prepare the surface very well and are therefore irreplaceable when soldering metal structures, and the more chemically resistant the metal, the more active the flux should be.
 Residues of active fluxes must be carefully removed after soldering is completed.

 Auxiliary materials and devices